akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She found the door.
 Locked.
 It was firmly locked.
 She knocked politely, then urgently, but no one answered.

 Perhaps she had misunderstood.
 She tried further down the corridor.
 Another door, another lock.
-By the time she reached the end of the passage, her face was wet with shame and frustration.
+By the time she reached the end of the passage, her face perspired with shame and frustration.

 The servants' garderobe, when she finally found it, was a small, dark space that smelled of lime and vinegar.
-It was not the palace she had imagined.
-It was a relief.
+It was not the palace she had imagined, but it was a relief.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)